Giov3ss/Devs-Connect/README.md

 The colours scheme was inspired by the Hero Image, with different shades of Dyke Brown and Saddle Brown.
 <img width="1398" alt="image" src="https://user-images.githubusercontent.com/112728772/195933184-342a6293-db43-4445-863f-68557b31ce38.png">

 The colour was design by [Coolors] (https://coolors.co/623d2b-935836-6c6f70-ebebed-b88a68) to generate some color code as inspiration for the website.

 ### Typography

 Google fonts was used:

-Righteous: Was used for the headings of the site
+Righteous: Was used for the headings of the site.
+* It is a font that matches the purpose of the site, the font format makes the site more interesting and brings a more technological look.

 Quicksand: Was used for the content of the site.
+* It has a natural design that brings the user clean reading.

 ### Imagery
 The photos were obtained from the free provider: [Pexels] (https://www.pexels.com/photo/group-of-people-watching-on-laptop-1595385/).

 ### Site Structure